Sell Yourself: 10 Expert Tips For Acing Your Next Sales Interview

 If you want to take your sales skills to the next level and learn how to master the entire sales process, join SOCO Academy and get certified in SOCO Selling.

 Your resume, CV or LinkedIn profile is almost like a company brochure.
 It’s the marketing that attracts people to you.
-Maybe they either reached out to you cold, or perhaps you responded to an ad, and you’re applying for this position.
-While a resume gets your foot in the door, once you get that interview, now you have to sell yourself.
-For the last few months, we have been actively hiring sales reps and so have been doing a lot of interviews.
+Maybe they either contacted you cold, or you responded to an ad, and you’re applying for this position.
+While a resume gets your foot in the door, you must sell yourself once you get that interview.
+For the last few months, we have been actively hiring sales reps and doing a lot of interviews.
 In this time, we’ve seen it all.
-That’s not to say it’s impossible to succeed and get the job you want.
+That’s not to say it’s impossible to succeed and get your desired job.
 You just have to prepare.
 That’s why In this episode of the Selling in Asia Podcast, Elaine Brindamoor, COO at SOCO Sales Training, joins CEO Tom Abbott to discuss several expert tips for acing your next sales interview.

 Also read: